yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week12_client-sprint_review.md

 -   Final product critics / sprint sentiments
     -   Team is happy with UI
         -   UI similar to prototype and is pretty
-    -   Seeing all the pages you worked on works feels good
+    -   Seeing all the pages you worked on functioned properly feels good
-        -   Product reflects a “”nothing to something” for some.
+        -   Product reflects a *nothing to something* for some.

 ### Demonstration
--   frontend team
 -   Website demo showing new and complete features
-        -   architecture overview:
+    -   Architecture overview:
         -   search
         -   uploading pictures
-    - Prettification:
-        -   before vs after
--   Backend exhibition :
-    -   architecture overview
-        -   Groupless contacts API
-            -   what, why, how
-        -   Edit user profile
+    - Showed the changes between sprint 1 and sprint 2
--   Github runthrough
+-   Github walkthrough
+    - Showed the general structure of the GitHub repository